Characters

 Our brains are (as far as we can tell) just machines, and like any machine, they implement a system of information.
 Several schools of philosophical thought (functionalism, computationalism, eliminative materialism) argue that the mind is (just) a system of information implemented by the brain.

-If that’s true, then you might be forced to admit that we don’t have subjective consciousness either — our “consciousness” is a just as much an illusion as the consciousness of Sherlock Holmes or Frodo or Samantha.
+If that’s true, then you might be forced to admit that our “consciousness” is exactly the same as the consciousness of Sherlock Holmes or Frodo or Samantha.
 We’re fictional.

 Postscript: Reply to an Objection